openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 #### Service Delivery Option Sanitization
 It is obvious that the range of flexible options provided by change management configurations offers can create risks for inexperienced cluster lifecycle administrators.
-For example, setting a standalone cluster to use the Assisted strategy and failing to trigger worker-node updates will leave unpatched CVEs on worker-nodes much longer than necessary.
+For example, setting a standalone cluster to use the assisted strategy and failing to trigger worker-node updates will leave unpatched CVEs on worker-nodes much longer than necessary.
 It will also eventually lead to the need to resolve version skew (Upgradeable=False will be reported by the API cluster operator).